A glossary for Software Vendors - from SaaS to ARR

 Iaas means Infrastructure as a Service, PaaS is Platform as a Service and SaaS is Software as a Service.

 They are all different models for cloud computing and they each represent different parts of the computing stack.

 IaaS referes to the building blocks of Cloud IT and provides access to networking, computing and data storage.
-It is a flexible way to provide IT resources and it is similar to that of many IT departments are familiar with.
+It is a flexible way to provide IT resources and it is similar to that which many IT departments are familiar with.

 PaaS adds a level of service and management to the infrastructuire.
 It removes the need for organizations to manage the underlying hardware and operating systems.
 It allows a company to focus on the deployment and management of an application.
 This helps with being more efficient, as you would not need to worry about resources procurement, capacity planning, software maintenance, patching or any other tasks involved in running the application.